What Is a Good Debt-to-Income Ratio for a Small Business?

 (Total monthly debt / Gross monthly income) X 100 = Debt-to-income ratio

-Like any other ratio, this one is only as good as the quality of the data in the calculation.
+Like any other ratio, this one is only as good as the quality of the data used in the calculation.
 If you’re calculating it to see whether it falls within a lender’s guidelines, it’s important to be clear about whether the lender wants this figure to include only business debts and income or business and personal debts/income, since that can make quite a difference in the number.

 For the monthly income figure, be sure to use gross income (before taxes and other deductions are taken out).